How Do You Measure Up When It Comes to Public Opinion?Oct 26, 2018

 Thanks to the development of technology and the popularity of social media, the public’s circle of influence has changed dramatically over the years.
 We have been gifted the power and accessibility of knowledge at our fingertips, and with that comes the ability to spread personal experiences and opinions throughout a seemingly limitless web of connections.
 What once could be contained by the limitations of communication is now an online powerhouse of influence.
 Online reviews through Google and other review sites are important, but social media reviews and presence is equally, if not more so, vital to monitor.

 The toughest lesson for organizations is learning to use social media channels the way consumers want to use them, not the way the organization wants to use them.
 Each individual has an upward impact of imperceptible reach.
 So, if you utilize a tool, like SproutSocial or Zoho, that can easily monitor all of your social media channels and engagement, you can actually benefit from the expansion of influence.
-After all, everyone is searching for viral content, right?
+After all how can i be a pornstar, everyone is searching for viral content, right?
 But what happens if that viral content holds a negative connotation for your organization or brand?
 By continuously monitoring your networks you can learn more about your target applicant, peers and consumers, enhance your conversation points with those users, and exercise these relationships to expand your own influence and brand position on social media.